 History of the indicator

 The description of the indicator The Keltner Channel first appeared in 1960 in the Chester Keltner’s book “How to make money in commodity markets.”
-Initially, this was the “10 day moving average trading rule.”
-The first version of the Keltner Channel was built around a ten-day simple moving average calculated at a typical price ((High + Low + Close) / 3) as the center line.
-To build the channel, a ten-day distance between the maximum and minimum point was used, that is, the difference between the maximum and minimum price for 10 days.
+Initially, this was the “10-day moving average trading rule.”
+The first version of the Keltner Channel was built around a ten-day simple moving average calculated at a typical price ((High + Low + Close) / 3) as the centerline.
+To build the channel, a ten-day distance between the maximum and minimum points was used, that is, the difference between the maximum and minimum price for 10 days.

 Description of the indicator

 All indicators based on channels, envelopes, bands, are created for the analysis of trend movements.
 However, if the price is outside the boundaries of such an indicator, this is a fairly strong signal, since it happens not that often.
 The fact is that trends usually begin with a sharp strong movement in one direction or another, and a strong channel breakdown can serve as a signal for the emergence of a new trend.